binance-chain/docs-site/docs/light-client.md

 You can specify all the parameters above.

 Start the light client node according to the Platform.
-Replace the `platform` variable with `mac` `windows` or `linux` in the following command:
+Replace the `platform` variable with `mac`, `windows` or `linux` in the following command:

 ```bash
 ./{{platform}}/lightd --chain-id "{chain-id}" --node tcp://{full node addr}:80 > node.log  &